Upcoming talks

 Seminar Info

-Each session will consist of two lectures: an introductory colloquium and a related seminar on a recent advance in geometry.
+Each session will consist of one or two lectures on a recent advance in geometry.
 Not all the talks will concern scalar curvature but perhaps many will.
-The pair of talks will be followed by a discussion both in person and online.
-Everyone is welcome to join the session live (zoom) or watch the recorded videos of the talks later (IHES channel).Zoom starts at 11:00 am NYC time:
+Each talk will be followed by a discussion both in person and online.
+Everyone is welcome to join the session live (zoom) or watch the recorded videos of the talks later.Zoom starts at 16:30 Paris time:

 click here to register and receive linkIHES Carmin TV Channel Info: